honoriocode/honoriocode/README.md

 - 👋 Hi, I’m Renan Honório - @honoriocode
 - 👀 I’m interested in ...
-Python and JavaScript
+Python and Golang
 - 🌱 I’m currently learning ... about programming
 - 💞️ I’m looking to collaborate on ... new projects, new ideas.
 - 📫 How to reach me ... honoriocode@gmail.com